vishwashah29/Group8_Educational_Networking_Tool/README.md

 # GitHub Folders:
 The main repository(https://github.com/vishwashah29/Group8_Educational_Networking_Tool) has two major folders: Assignment and Project Work.
 The assignment folder consists of the documents and diagrams made during the lab timings.//
-Project Work respository which has the impllementation of our fronted part.// All the main documents (System Requirements Document, Presentation, Contribution document, Minutes of meeting document and testing documents) have been uploaded in the Final Documments folder on the main page.
+Project Work respository which has the impllementation of our fronted part.// All the main documents (System Requirements Document, Presentation, Contribution document, Minutes of meeting document and testing documents) have been uploaded in the Final Documents folder on the main page.